strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 The `response-time` middleware enables the `X-Response-Time` (in milliseconds) for the response header.

-The middleware doesn't have any configuration option.
+The middleware doesn't have any configuration options.

 ### `public`